opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 # Fusion Tables API #

-The query options from the web interface can be used through an API.
+The query options from the web interface also be used through an API.
 The syntax is similar to an SQL query.

+To see the top 10 CrossRef cited papers from 2013:
+{% highlight sql %}
+SELECT title, crossref, scopus, pubmed FROM 1zkfQ7rtG9UI5a8rPDk2bpD6d0QbgP63h2v2l9YzW WHERE publication_date >= '2013-01-01' AND publication_date < '2014-01-01' ORDER BY crossref desc LIMIT 10
+{% endhighlight %}

 * `SELECT` Pick the columns to include in the results.
 * `FROM` Use the unique identifier of the data table which can be found in *File > About this table* or in the URL: `1zkfQ7rtG9UI5a8rPDk2bpD6d0QbgP63h2v2l9YzW`